top of page

 • Add a couple of spoonfuls of the Horseradish Sauce to homemade hummus.

 • Great with grated raw beetroot (seriously!)
-Just add a couple tablespoons of the Horseradish Sauce and mix together.
+Just add a couple of tablespoons of the Horseradish Sauce and mix.

 • Combine the Horseradish Apricot Mustard with olive oil and toss through fresh pasta.